rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 is initialized and ready to be displayed to the end user.
 This method **MUST NOT** be called more than once.

-### 4.3.
-Loading

-The Lifecycle.loading() API allows an app to notify the platform that it is presenting a custom loading screen and would like to be moved into the background state so the user can see the loading screen.
-This method **MUST NOT** be called more than once.

 ### 4.4.
 Close

 The Lifecycle.close() API allows an app to request that it be closed by